Last Updated on May 22, 2021

 - Do this workout twice a week and you’ll start to see the difference.

-- To burn fat faster, make sure you’re following a fat burning meal plan.
-Hint: You can burn fat faster with your fork than you can with weights.
-If you need help with that, I’ve got you covered.
-Check out my most powerful & popular weight loss and wellness programs here.
+- To burn fat faster, make sure you’re following a fat-burning meal plan.
+Hint: You can burn fat faster with your fork than you can with weights… especially when you eat the right way for your unique Metabolic Type.
+To learn your unique metabolic type, take my metabolic type quiz & free training.

 Leave me a comment and let me know if you felt your back burning.